WheteThunger/MonumentAddons/README.md

 - `maspawngroup create <name>` -- Creates a spawn group **and** a spawn point where you are looking.
 - `maspawngroup set <option> <value>` -- Sets a property of the spawn group you are looking at.
   - `Name`: string -- This name must be unique for the given profile + monument.
 This name can be used to create additional spawn points for this spawn group using `maspawnpoint create <group_name>`.
+  - `Color`: string -- The debug color of the spawn group, when using `mashow`.
+Supports some color names such as "red", as well as HTML color codes like `#F90` and `#FF9900`.
+Set to `none` to revert to the default color controlled by the config.
   - `MaxPopulation`: number -- The maximum number of entities that can be spawned across all spawn points in this spawn group.
   - `RespawnDelayMin`: number -- The minimum time in seconds to wait between spawning entities.
   - `RespawnDelayMax`: number -- The maximum time in seconds to wait between spawning entities.
 Set to `0` to disable automated respawns, which is useful if you are associating the spawn group with a puzzle.